 A dermoscopic examination of supernumerary nipple shows a pattern similar to the dermatofibroma with a central, white, scarlike area and a peripheral fine-pigment network.
 The supernumerary nipple may also present with a cleftlike appearance centrally in the absence of lateral pressure, thus allowing differentiation from dermatofibroma.
 For a more precise examination one can resort to a reflectance confocal microscopy.

 Approximately 5% of supernumerary nipples are identified in ectopic locations outside of the milk line, such as on the back, shoulder (note the image below), extremities, neck, face, genitalia, and perineum.

 Ectopic supernumerary nipple on the shoulder.
 Courtesy of Dr B. Fisher.

-A protruding (or erectile) supernumerary nipple that causes the patient embarrassment can be easily removed surgically, if desired.
-Removal using liquid nitrogen cryotherapy has been described.
+Cosmetically undesirable or symptomatic supernumerary nipples should be removed with complete surgical excision, although the use of liquid nitrogen cryotherapy has been described.
 The removal of polymastia or a complete ectopic supernumerary nipple (with breast) is more involved but is indicated in women at high risk of developing breast cancer.
-To avoid an unsightly scar after the removal of a complete ectopic supernumerary nipple, the tumescent liposuction technique has been suggested.
+To avoid an unsightly scar after the removal of a complete ectopic supernumerary nipple, the tumescent liposuction technique has been suggested.[44, 45]

 The Medscape Dermatologic Surgery Resource Center may be of interest.